code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/terminal-commands.md

 ---

 ## More
-View the contents of a file, and, if the file's contents are longer than the Terminal's screen, show a percentage in the lower left hand corner of how much of the file is being shown.
+View the contents of a file, and, if the file’s contents are longer than the Terminal’s screen, show a percentage in the lower left hand corner of how much of the file is being shown.

 ```bash
 more <FILE>